hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-QBFT-Network.md

 ## Next steps

-Use the [QBFT API](../../Reference/API-Methods.md#qbft-methods) to remove or add validators.
+Use the [QBFT API](../../Reference/API-Methods.md#qbft-methods) to remove or add validators, or import accounts to MetaMask and send transactions as described in the [private network example tutorial].

 !!! note